shockingly repellent; inspiring horror

 erratic and petty rules never could.

-adapt or conform oneself to new or different conditions
+conform oneself to new or different conditions

 You couldn’t have change without evolution and some people would get hurt and become extinct in the process because they couldn’t